ulrikstrid/ligo/gitlab-pages/docs/language-basics/loops.md

 ```

 And here is how to compute the greatest common divisors of two natural
-numbers by means of Euclid's algorithm with using recursion:
+numbers by means of Euclid's algorithm using tail recursion:

 ```jsligo group=a
 let iter = ([x,y]: [nat, nat]): nat => {